Senorita ((G)I-dle song): Critical reception

-Billboard described "Senorita" as a "Latin pop-themed dance track [that] incorporates castanets and jazzy brass horns alongside groovy rhythmic strings and sleek electronic effects".
-Lyrically, the women confidently relaying their emotions to a "Senor," who seemingly chants out the song's title in the post-chorus.

 Commercial performance

 "Senorita" debuted at number 7 on the US World Digital Song Sales chart with 1,000 downloads and 782,000 streams in the week ending February 28.
 This was the group's fourth entry on the chart and the third as a group alone.
 The song debuted at number 30 on the Gaon Digital Chart and peaked at number 19 the following week.
-The song also tops Bugs and Naver Music's real-time chart.
 "Senorita" debuted at number 26 on Billboard Korea's Kpop Hot 100 and peaked at number 10 the following week.